-Learn which are real, which are fake, and which are the best Hcg drops for YOU.
+Before you buy Hcg drops, it’s important to learn which are real, which are fake, and which are the best Hcg drops for YOU.

 With so many weight loss drops on the market, it can be difficult to know which are legitimate, and which are fake.
 With that in mind, I’ve put together a comprehensive guide to answer all your questions.
 I hope this guide will save you time and money by allowing you to make an informed decision for your purchase.

-Guide to Purchasing Genuine HCG Diet Drops for Weight Loss
+Genuine HCG Diet Drops for Weight Loss

 What are HCG Diet Drops, REALLY?
 True HCG (Human chorionic gonadotropin) hormone drops are an oral form of HCG used for weight loss.
 They come in both prescription and homeopathic blends, but are not to be confused with “hormone free diet drops” which contain no Hcg and are considered unsafe for the original protocol.

 Based on polls and posts in the Hcg Diet Forums, both prescription and homeopathic forms of oral Hcg have been found to be successful, although prescription drops do report a higher success rate and fewer people report gaining the weight back in following years.